How do you maintain compliance with gambling regulations in 2026?

 - Balancing conversion goals with regulator-mandated content and restrictions

-Design A/B tests that keep mandatory disclosures visible and unchanged, varying only non-regulated elements.
+Design A/B tests that keep mandatory disclosures visible and unchanged, varying only non-regulated elements such as layout, navigation, calls to action, or supporting copy.
 Segment audiences by jurisdiction so creatives and offers comply locally.
-Use privacy-friendly attribution methods and document consent records associated with tracked users.
+Use privacy-friendly attribution methods, minimize unnecessary data collection, and document consent records associated with tracked users.

 Examples and scenarios (generic)

-Illustrative scenarios help translate policy into actions.
-These are hypothetical and generic, designed to show practical mitigation steps.
+Illustrative scenarios help translate policy into action.
+These examples are hypothetical and generic, intended to show mitigation steps rather than describe any specific market, operator, or enforcement event.

 - Scenario: Paid campaign accidentally targets a restricted jurisdiction — detection and remediation steps